-- Choice of location for equipment lay-down and storage areas must take into account distances to adjacent land uses, general onsite topography and water erosion potential of the soil.
-Impervious surfaces must be provided where necessary. - Storage areas shall be secure so as to minimize the risk of crime.
-They shall also be safe from access by children / animals etc. - Residents living adjacent to the construction site must be notified of the existence of the hazardous storage area. - Equipment lay-down and storage areas must be designated, demarcated and fenced if necessary. - Fire prevention facilities must be present at all storage facilities. - Proper storage facilities for the storage of oils, paints, grease, fuels, chemicals and any hazardous materials to be used must be provided to prevent the migration of spillage into the ground and groundwater regime around the temporary storage areas. - These storage facilities (including any tanks) must be on an impermeable surface that is protected from the ingress of storm water from surrounding areas in order to ensure that accidental spillage does not pollute local soil or water resources. - Fuel tanks must meet relevant specifications and be elevated so that leaks may be easily detected.

-• Staff dealing with these materials / substances must be aware of their potential impacts and follow the appropriate safety measures.
+- (i) Choice of location for equipment lay-down and storage areas must take into account distances to adjacent land uses, general onsite topography and water erosion potential of the soil.
+Impervious surfaces must be provided where necessary. - (ii) Storage areas shall be secure to minimize the risk of crime.
+They shall also be safe from access by children or animals etc. - (iii) Residents living adjacent to the construction site must be notified of the existence of the hazardous storage area. - (iv) Equipment lay-down and storage areas must be designated, demarcated and fenced if necessary. - (v) Fire prevention facilities must be present at all storage facilities. - (vi) Proper storage facilities for the storage of oils, paints, grease, fuels, chemicals and any hazardous materials to be used must be provided to prevent the migration of spillage into the ground and groundwater regime around the temporary storage areas. - (vii) These storage facilities (including any tanks) must be on an impermeable surface that is protected from the ingress of storm water from surrounding areas in order to ensure that accidental spillage does not pollute local soil or water resources. - (viii) Fuel tanks must meet relevant specifications and be elevated so that leaks may be easily detected. - (ix) Staff dealing with these materials or substances must be aware of their potential impacts and follow the appropriate safety measures.

-191. Site selection of sources of materials.
+170. Site selection of sources of materials.
 Extraction of materials can disrupt natural land contours and vegetation resulting in accelerated erosion, disturbance in natural drainage patterns, ponding and water logging, and water pollution.
 To mitigate the potential environmental impacts, locations of quarry site/s and borrow pit/s (for loose material other than stones) would be included in the design specifications and on plan drawings.
 Mining Department approved sites would be selected first.
 If other sites are necessary, these would to be located away from population centers, drinking water intakes and streams, cultivable lands, and natural drainage systems; and in structurally stable areas even if some distance from construction activities.
 It will be the construction contractor's responsibility to verify the suitability of all material sources and to obtain the approval of Urban Local Body.
-If additional quarries will be required after construction is started, then the construction contractor shall use the mentioned criteria to select new quarry sites, with written approval of PIU/PMU/PMC.
+If additional quarries will be required after construction is started, then the construction contractor shall use the mentioned criteria to select new quarry sites, with written approval of PIU or PMU or PMC.

-192. Maintaining Core Labour Standard.
-The Contractor and PMU are responsible for ensuring that international CLS3 -as reflected in national labour laws and regulations are adhered to.
-PMU is ultimately responsible for monitoring compliance with national labour laws and regulations, provided that these national laws are consistent with CLS.
-ADB will carry out due diligence - during loan review missions - to ensure that executing and implementing agencies and contractors comply with applicable (national) core labour standards and labour laws.
-PMU/PIU will ensure that bidding and contract documents include specific provisions requiring contractors to comply with all: (i) applicable labour laws and core labour standards on: (a) prohibition of child labour as defined in national legislation for construction and maintenance activities; (b) equal pay for equal work of equal value regardless of gender, ethnicity or caste; and (c) elimination of forced labour; and (ii) the requirement to disseminate information on sexually transmitted diseases including HIV/AIDS to employees and local communities surrounding the project sites.
+171. Maintaining Core Labor Standard.
+The Contractor and PMU are responsible for ensuring that international CLS11 -as reflected in national labor laws and regulations are adhered to.
+PMU is ultimately responsible for monitoring compliance with national labor laws and regulations, provided that these national laws are consistent with CLS.
+ADB will carry out due diligence - during loan review missions - to ensure that executing and implementing agencies and contractors comply with applicable (national) core labor standards and labor laws.
+PMU or PIU will ensure that bidding and contract documents include specific provisions requiring contractors to comply with all: (i) applicable labor laws and core labor standards on: (a) prohibition of child labor as defined in national legislation for construction and maintenance activities; (b) equal pay for equal work of equal value regardless of gender, ethnicity or caste; and (c) elimination of forced labor; and (ii) the requirement to disseminate information on sexually transmitted diseases including HIV/AIDS to employees and local communities surrounding the project sites.
 These will be monitored as part of the project's safeguards reporting requirements.